-7. Best time of the year to take an excursion from Barcelona
+7. Best time of the year to make an excursion from Barcelona

-Not every month of the year is the ideal time to take an excursion to Barcelona, especially when it comes to the Costa Brava.
+Not every month of the year is the ideal time to take a trip to Barcelona, especially when it comes to the Costa Brava.
 In any case, to help you decide between one excursion and not another, here are the best times for each excursion throughout the year:

 Excursion to the Costa Brava

-The best time to visit the Costa Brava is from May to October, with temperatures ranging from 68 to 80 ºF, and days of splendid sunshine with few exceptions, which will offer you the most beautiful views of the coastal towns and the Mediterranean Sea.
+The best time to visit the Costa Brava is from May to October, with temperatures ranging from 20 to 27 ºC, and days of splendid sunshine with few exceptions, which will offer you the most beautiful views of the coastal towns and the Mediterranean Sea.

 Excursion to PortAventura

-The trick for PortAventura is to go in the fortnight changes, for example, July 1, 15 or 30, this way you avoid the large crowds of tourists from both inside and outside Spain.
+The trick for PortAventura is to go at the change of fortnight, for example, July 1, 15 or 30, this way you avoid the large crowds of tourists from both inside and outside Spain.

 Excursion to the Penedés

-Almost any time of the year is a good time to take a wine tasting excursion to the Penedés, but I would say that the ideal time would be at the time of the vendimia, between the end of August and September, as you can explore the process of harvesting and winemaking live.
+Almost any time of the year is a good time to go on a wine tasting excursion to the Penedés, but I would say that the ideal time would be during the grape harvest, between the end of August and September, as you can explore the process of harvesting and winemaking live.

 8. Last tips

-As general advice, the more you can get up early to make an excursion from Barcelona, the more you will enjoy a day without crowds and to make visits with tranquility.
-If you go on a weekday excursion, you will usually find cheaper set menus in restaurants than on weekdays, when they may not even offer this option and only let you order a la carte.
+As a general tip, the earlier you can get up early to make an excursion from Barcelona, the more you will enjoy a day without crowds and to visit in peace and quiet.
+If you make an excursion during the week, you will usually find cheaper set menus in restaurants than during the week, when they may not even offer this option and only let you order a la carte.

-As a rule, you should take a backpack with sun cream, a bottle of water, and something to snack on any excursion.
+As a rule, you should take a backpack with sunscreen, a bottle of water and something to snack on any excursion.
 This way you will avoid having to buy some of these things at the last minute and in the tourist area where you will be charged unappetizing prices.
 Likewise, comfortable shoes are always a good idea.

-Also, I recommend paying as much as you can with a credit card but carry some cash with you.
-Most restaurants and stores will accept credit cards, Barcelona and the surrounding area is very tourist-friendly.
+Also, I recommend paying as much as you can with a credit card but carry some cash on you.
+Most restaurants and stores will accept credit cards, Barcelona and the surrounding area is very tourist friendly.

 9. Other excursions from Barcelona